redhat-developer/service-binding-operator/docs/ci.md

    job details from your pull request, you can see the name of the work namespace in the dashboard UI.
 The name starts with `ci-op-`.
 4. Now you can check each container log or rsh into shell.
-5. In the container named `setup` in `e2e` pod, you will get kubeconfig for the temporary cluster.
+5. In the container named `setup` in `acceptance` pod, you will get kubeconfig for the temporary cluster.
 You can use it to access the temporary cluster and perform further debugging.